Star Luster: Legacy

 In 1998, the game was included on a compilation made for the PlayStation known as Namco Anthology 1 where, like all of the Famicom games presented on the disc, an enhanced arrange mode was provided alongside the unaltered original game.
-The Famicom version was later included in the Japanese version of Nintendo and Namco's Star Fox Assault, and was released for the Wii's Virtual Console in Japan on March 4, 2008.
+Nintendo included the Famicom version in the Japanese version of Namco-developed Star Fox Assault.
+It was released for the Wii's Virtual Console in Japan on March 4, 2008.
+The arcade version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in June 2024.

 A sequel, Star Ixiom, was released for the PlayStation in 1999 for Japan and Europe.
 The game is similar to that of its predecessor and adds seven selectable ships: the Gaia Σ, Spartacus, Tycoon, Ogre-Header, Dragoon J2 (connected to Dragoon, from Galaxian 3), the GeoSword from Starblade, and the Galaxip from Galaxian.

 The game was a significant inspiration for director Katsuya Eguchi when he was working on Star Fox 2.
 Castlevania series producer Koji Igarashi has listed Star Luster as his second-favorite NES game.